 Here are some short cuts if you want to dive in right now and apply for:

 - Limited or No Credit History Credit Cards

 - No Annual Fee Credit Cards

 The biggest watch out with opening a new card is the temporary negative effect it will have on your credit score because of a hard credit check.
 Which happens every time you apply for a new credit card.

-This is one-time dip in your score will reverse over time with responsible spending and by paying off your card on time every month.
-Nonetheless, it will happen, and is the reason you should not apply for or open up multiple credit cards in a short period of time or right before needing to take on debt (like a mortgage).
+This is a one-time dip in your score that will reverse over time with responsible spending and by paying off your card on time every month.
+Nonetheless, it will happen and is the reason you should not apply for or open up multiple credit cards in a short period of time or right before needing to take on debt (like a mortgage).